Brae Restaurant with Chef Dan Hunter, and the team.

 While the city of Melbourne is known for its wealth of first class dining opportunities, regional Victoria has plenty of restaurants to rival the greats of the city dining scene.
 In fact, some of Australia’s most awarded and esteemed chefs choose to set up shop in Victoria’s regional towns.
 No doubt drawn in by the slower pace of life and direct access to the region’s best fresh produce, premium dairy and meat, many well-travelled chefs can be found manning the pans in places like Daylesford, Mildura, Bendigo, Ballarat and beyond.
 Here are some of regional Victoria’s top places to dine:

 With an impressive pedigree including a six-year stint at the Royal Mail Hotel in Dunkeld, Dan Hunter leads the Brae concept with vision and determination.
 Located on prime farmland in the Otway hinterland, Brae’s 30 acre onsite vegetable and fruit farm provides the restaurant with a variety of fresh, seasonal produce.
-The ever-changing, contemporary menu makes the most of the stone fruit, honey, nuts, berries, olives and citrus provided by the onsite farm, while the flawless service and attention to detail make Brae one of Australia’s most awarded restaurants.
-Six luxury guest suites provide visitors with a place to relax after a long lunch or decadent dinner.
+The ever-changing, contemporary menu makes the most of the stone fruit, honey, nuts, berries, olives and citrus grown on the onsite farm, while the flawless service and attention to detail make Brae one of Australia’s most awarded restaurants.
+Six luxury guest suites offer visitors a place to relax after a long lunch or decadent dinner.
 4285 Cape Otway Road, Birregurra, +61 3 5236 2226.

 Royal Mail Hotel

 Located in the small town of Dunkeld, the Royal Mail Hotel sits at the southern end of the Grampians National Park.
 After spending years working in some of London’s finest restaurants including Pied a Terre and Bibendum, Executive Chef Robin Wickens returned to Australia and promptly won a stack of awards for his deceptively simple menus.
 At the Royal Mail Hotel things are kept very local, with menus featuring produce that comes from the kitchen’s own organic garden, orchard and olive grove.
 Lamb and beef come from the Royal Mail’s own farm, and eggs are collected daily from the restaurant’s own free range hens.
 With the chef’s eight course tasting menu proving to be a highly sought-after signature experience, bookings are essential when visiting the Royal Mail Hotel.
-Onsite accommodation makes the Royal Mail Hotel one of regional Victoria’s hottest destinations to indulge.
+Onsite accommodation makes the Royal Mail Hotel one of regional Victoria’s hottest destinations to indulge, and the keenly anticipated soon-to-open restaurant, Wickens, provides evens more reason to visit.
 98 Parker Street, Dunkeld, +61 3 5577 2241.

 Located in the pretty-as-a-picture wine growing region of the Yarra Valley, Oakridge Restaurant enjoys both vineyard and mountain views.
 Head Chef Matt Stone takes ingredients from the restaurant’s kitchen garden and foraged foods from surrounding bushland to create menus rich with the spoils of the region.
 Heading up one of Australia’s leading winery restaurants is no easy feat for a young chef but Matt Stone is up to the task.
 Passionate about ethical food production, Matt has created dishes that reflect this sustainable approach while delivering a high quality dining experience matched with an unsurprisingly impressive wine list of Oakridge favourites.
 864 Maroondah Highway, Coldstream, +61 3 9738 9900.